NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 ----
 EMAP - Electronic map.
 NORM/MAX toggles if map places on map.
 AIRP toggles airports on map (might give some stutter).
 SCAL - Map scale.
-AAA  - Anti aircraft fire zones.
+AAA  - Anti aircraft fire zones (LV).
 FRND/HSTL show friendly/hostile zones.
+Green is friendly, red is hostile, yellow is unknown/hostile.
 TIME - Show ZULU time.
 HORI - Show FPI, artificial horizon and ground symbol.
 CLR = certain conditions.
 ON = always.
 OFF = only at terrain impact warning.
 CURS - Toggle if cursor is on MI or TI.
 (PEK on MI must be enabled to see/use cursor)